 The Th2 immune arm is vital in defending against invaders from the digestive tract.
 Interleukin 4 (IL-4), a Th2 cytokine, encourages B cells to produce IgE antibodies that are especially useful against parasites like hookworm.
 Interleukin 5 (IL-5) stimulates B cells to produce IgA antibodies that are effective against gut pathogens.
-Finally, interleukin 13 (IL-13) stimulates production of intestinal mucus, thereby strengthening gut-barrier function.
+Finally, interleukin 13 (IL-13) stimulates the production of intestinal mucus, thereby strengthening gut-barrier function.

 These cytokines are all important for preventing gut dysbiosis.
-However, there’s a wee bit of a problem when overdoing intake of omega 3s to enhance these immune effects.
-While these PUFAs do increase production of cytokines designed to eradicate gut infections, they also increase oxidative stress in intestinal cells.
+However, there’s a wee bit of a problem when overdoing the intake of omega 3s to enhance these immune effects.
+While these PUFAs do increase the production of cytokines designed to eradicate gut infections, they also increase oxidative stress in intestinal cells.

 So like aspirin and other non-steroidal anti-inflammatories, omega 3s dampen certain immune responses, while simultaneously increasing intestinal permeability by elevating oxidative and lipid peroxidation effects in enterocytes and tight junctions lining the gut.
 Moreover, suppressing immune responses by supplementing with these PUFAs is a very risky strategy as you’re about to see.

 This is true of all immune modulators like glucocorticoids or statins.
 In the case of glucocorticoids, ratcheting down certain immune responses can increase the risk of cancer, and comes with a slew of other unfortunate side effects like deposition of fat in internal organs (visceral fat) and increased risk of developing osteoporosis.